Mazingarbe

 Mazingarbe, a study site for the ecological rehabilitation of mining sites

-February 2025 – At the foot of slag heap 49, the ECT site at Mazingarbe is home to study plots for the European REECOL project, piloted in France by Ineris.
+February 2025 – At the foot of slag heap 49, the ECT site in Mazingarbe hosts study plots for the European REECOL project, led in France by INERIS.
 This program aims to develop sustainable solutions for restoring degraded soils in mining regions.

 The circular economy of building land at the heart of the transformation